KS-archive/coderscrew-monorepo-starter/apps/docs/src/project-structure.md

 **apps** - applications and websites that are deployed separately.
 They can depend on other workspaces but cannot be used as a dependency.

-**tools** - internal tools used by developers and CI/CD to enhance the project development.
-They can both depend on other workspaces and be used as a dependency.
+**tools** - internal tools created to enhance the project development.
+They are CommonJS packages that can be used/imported only in the Node.js environment.

 **packages** - code shared across many workspaces.
 They can both depend on other workspaces and be used as a dependency.